Jiachen-T-Wang/mi-defense/README.md

 `python train_inv.py` used to train MI attack models.
 `python train_vib.py` and `python train_dp` are used to train MID and DP models, respectively.

 For Facescrub dataset, we provide a very small subset for it.
-To downlaod the full dataset, please refer to http://vintage.winklerbros.net/facescrub.html.
+To download the full dataset, please refer to http://vintage.winklerbros.net/facescrub.html.

+## GMI

+`python gmi/target/train_vib.py` and `python gmi/target/train_dp.py` are used to train MID and DP models. `python gmi/attack/attack.py` is used to attack the trained model.

+## Update_leaks

+`python update_leaks/train_vib.py` and `python update_leaks/train_dp.py` are used to train MID and DP models. `python update_leaks/single_attack.py` is used to perform the attack.